 Our Next Generation

 One decade ago, type 2 diabetes was referred to “adult-onset diabetes.”
 Today, one out of three children ages 9-17 are classified as overweight or obese — raising concerns about the health of future generations.
 Emerging research shows that the progression of diabetes appears more rapidly in children than adults.
 It has also been shown to be more challenging to treat.
-UF investigators like Dr. Janet Silverstein, chief of pediatric endocrinology, have influenced school training standards and standards of care for children with diabetes at the local, state, and national level for decades.
+UF investigators like Dr. Janet Silverstein have influenced school training standards and standards of care for children with diabetes at the local, state, and national level for decades.

 Current research efforts in youth include:

 - Medication management options for reducing caloric intake (ie incretins)

 - Assesing benefits and risks of using adult diabetes medications in pediatric populations (ie metformin)

 - Addressing unique pediatric-to-adult healthcare provider transition issues

 - Reducing the intake of sugar-sweetened beverages

 - Novel therapies targeting physiologic modalities alternative to enhancing or replacing insulin secretion